Azure/azure-sdk-for-node/lib/services/cognitiveServicesSearch/README.md

 # Microsoft Azure SDK for Node.js - Cognitive Services Search

-This project provides a Node.js package that makes it easy to work with Microsoft Azure Cognitive Services Entity Search API.
+This project provides a Node.js rollup package that makes it easy to work with Microsoft Azure Cognitive Services Entity Search API.
 Right now it supports:
 - **Node.js version: 6.x or higher**